adnanahid/Sky-Cast/README.md

 ## Design Choice

+I love creating simple and clean applications, so I focus on keeping the UI minimal and clutter-free.
+This is primarily a one-page app, where the home page layout is designed for easy access to essential information.

+At the top, I placed the app logo on the left and the current time on the right.
+Below that, the weather component takes center stage, featuring a search bar at the top for quick location-based queries.

+To provide users with insightful weather details, I designed three informative cards:

+- Current Weather Update – Displays real-time weather conditions.
+- Next 3-Hour Forecast – Positioned to the right, offering a short-term weather outlook.
+- Extended Forecast – Located at the bottom, providing additional weather insights.

-I just love to make simple and clean application so i keep my ui fully clean and simple. this is mainly a one page app so in home page at top i placed a app logo in left and time in right.
-Then come weather component and this components top i keep a search bar. then i keep some information card that can be informative for user.
-I create 3 card to show forecast.
-One is Current weather update and right i keep a card where use can see next 3 hours and bottom there is a card for  The decision to use OpenWeatherMap was based on its reliability and ease of integration with real-time weather data.
-The API provides accurate and up-to-date information that is critical for any weather application.
-Additionally, the option to get data in Celsius makes it more suitable for global users, as it’s widely used in most parts of the world.
+For real-time and accurate weather data, I chose OpenWeatherMap due to its reliability and ease of integration.
+The API delivers up-to-date information, which is crucial for any weather application.
+Additionally, its support for Celsius makes it user-friendly for a global audience, as Celsius is widely used in most parts of the world.

 ## Troubleshooting